-- (1) The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited. - (2) Subject to any restrictions imposed by a general meeting of the Association, the Committee may approve expenditure on behalf of the Association. - (3) The Committee may authorise the Treasurer to expend funds on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Committee for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by 2 committee members. - (5) All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt. - (6) With the approval of the Committee, the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.
+- (1) The Association must open an account with a financial institution from which all expenditure of the Association is made and into which all of the Association's revenue is deposited. - (2) Subject to any restrictions imposed by a general meeting of the Association, the Committee may approve expenditure on behalf of the Association. - (3) The Committee may authorise the Treasurer to expend funds on behalf of the Association (including by electronic funds transfer) up to a specified limit without requiring approval from the Committee for each item on which the funds are expended. - (4) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments must be signed by 2 committee members. - (5) All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt. - (6) Despite subrule (1), the Committee may authorise the Treasurer to maintain a petty cash fund for minor and incidental expenses of the Association.
+With the approval of the Committee, the Treasurer may maintain a cash float provided that all money paid from orpaid into the float is accurately recorded at the time of the transaction. - (7) The Treasurer must record the withdrawal or deposit of an amount from the petty cash fund at the time of the transaction.